Projects Completed

 Disease Prediction System

-Aug 2023 — Feb 2024
+Aug 2023 to Feb 2024

-Live preview blocked by site — visit directly
+Live preview blocked by site, visit directly

 Click to visit live site ↗